 Death is, indeed, an unavoidable fact of our physical existence on this earth, yet it ultimately gives way to the eternal life of the metaphysical, spiritual reality of G-d, to Whom we are attached in our souls and our spirit, by our deeds, when informed by Torah, and by the Holy Temple, G-d’s chosen place on our earth, where His Presence reigns and death has no dominion.

 It’s somewhat baffling why any rational reader of the Tanakh would draw this conclusion.
 What would lead them to believe that their lives would be any more righteous under the return of God to the Temple than they ever were under similar conditions (e.g. say, with Moses or Joshua or the reign of David, or Solomon) the first time around?
-In other words, they can’t they see that their “righteousness” is wholly inadequate apart from the righteousness of God Himself.
-The can’t they see that they need God Himself within their lives to be pleasing to God.
+In other words, why can’t they see that their “righteousness” is wholly inadequate apart from the righteousness of God Himself.
+Why can’t they see that they need God Himself within their lives to be pleasing to God?
 It seems that Moses had it right in the beginning (Deut 29:4)

 Enter the New Covenant